Skip to content

 python3 export_processes_csv.py --template YOUR_TEMPLATE_ID

-Alternative export methods for form data
+Alternative export methods

-Need real-time form data export?
 Besides manual CSV export, you can:

-• Use webhooks to automatically send form data to external systems when tasks complete
+• Use webhooks to send form data to external systems automatically when tasks complete

 • Connect via API to pull form field data programmatically